parisgiampouras/parisgiampouras.github.io/_news/CPAL.md

 ---

-I am delighted to announce my role as an Area Chair for the upcoming [Conference on Parsimony and Learning](https://cpal.cc), scheduled to be held at Hong Kong University in January 2024!
+I am delighted to be serving as an Area Chair for the upcoming [Conference on Parsimony and Learning](https://cpal.cc), scheduled to be held at Hong Kong University (HKU) in January 2024!
 It is an honor to collaborate with exceptional colleagues and distinguished experts in this field.